foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/conv_grp.rst

    +---------------+------------------------+-----------------------------------------------------------------------+
 ..

-Number of groups to split isn’t provided to the kernel explicitly.
+Number of groups to split is not provided to the kernel explicitly.
 Instead, it is derived from input and weights tensors shape.
 For example, in a HWCN data layout, if in feature map is :math:`[(Hi, Wi, Ci])` and weights is :math:`[(Hk, Wk, Cw, Co])`, number of groups is :math:`M = Ci / Cw`, and number of filters per each group is Co / M.